cloudogu/usermgt/docs/gui/usermanagement_en.md

 ## Permission concept in the Cloudogu EcoSystem

-The permission concept of the Cloudogu EcoSystem is based on a **central user management** and a **decentralized permission configuration**: Users and groups can be stored in the **User Management**.
+The permission concept of the Cloudogu EcoSystem is based on a **central user management** and a **decentralized permission configuration**: Accounts and groups can be stored in the **User Management**.
 These are propagated to the other Dogus of the Cloudogu EcoSystem, allowing you to assign permissions for groups or individual users decentralized in each Dogu.

 ### User Management